maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption> 0.2 and 0.1mm clearance are blocked </figcaption>
 </figure>

-It's interesting to see that when the gaps gets too small, the support cannot be cleared and so the two parts are linked and blocked together.
+It's interesting to see that when the gaps get too small, the support cannot be cleared and so the two parts are linked and blocked together.

 ### Imbricated parts: Chainmail
 As an example of parts that can be constructed imbricated I decided to design (parametrically !) a chainmail.
 I did it in SolidWorks and printed it using PLA and a Prusa MK3 printer.
 My parameters were 0% infill and 0.2mm resolution (0.4mm nozzle).